Climate change mitigation

 The UN’s 2030 Agenda for Sustainable Development serves as a guide in efforts to ensure global development is sustainable in the long term.
 By joining forces in support of the 17 Sustainable Development Goals (SDGs), the countries of the world aim by the year 2030 to have made human rights for everyone a reality, and achieved gender equality and lasting protection for our planet.
 The business community has an important role to play here, particularly the construction and property sector.

 Our work has an impact on all the SDGs, but we recognise that there are strong synergies between the various goals.
-That is why we are putting a greater focus on the six goals that are most significant for our business, namely:
+That is why we are putting a greater focus on the seven goals that are most significant for our business, namely:

 • Goal 3 - Good health and well-being